Denifia/AnyAppLauncher/README.md

 </applicationSection>
 ```

-To open the same website in Internet Explorer, use the following link:
+To open the same website in Internet Explorer, add an "ie" application to the config file then use the following link:
 <pre>
-anyapp://ie:https@example.com:8042/over/there/index.dtb?type=animal
+anyapp://ie:https@example.com:8042/over/there/index.htm?type=animal
 </pre>